 I hope your day is going great!
 And, I pray that this post will make it even better.
-In modelling, I’ve found that the models who get ahead develop good habits, and make them stick!
+In modelling, I’ve found that the models who get ahead learn how to create good habits, and make them stick!

 So, I posted this to show you some good habits for everyone in 3 quick steps to get you started.